repengine/pulse/docs/sprint0_module_analysis/learning_promote_memory_forecasts.md

 5.  **Exporting (Delegation):**
     *   The `selected` forecasts and the export path (from `--export` argument) are passed to [`export_promoted`](learning/promote_memory_forecasts.py:22) (imported function) to write the results to the output file.

-This architecture is that of a thin wrapper or orchestrator, delegating the complex business logic to another, more specialized module (`memory.forecast_memory_promoter`).
+This architecture is that of a thin wrapper or orchestrator, delegating the complex business logic to another, more specialized module (`analytics.forecast_memory_promoter`).
 This promotes modularity by separating CLI handling from the core forecast promotion logic.

 ## 10. Naming Conventions (SPARC Maintainability)